 CLF in Action

-While we, as consumers, try and do our best to recycle, much of what we put in our bins actually ends up in a landfill or incinerator.
-The problem is that Big Corporations keep churning out a flood of single-use packaging that’s drowning our environment.
-And the bill to manage their waste is paid for by our cities and towns.
+While we consumers do our best to recycle, much of what goes in our bins actually ends up in a landfill or incinerator.
+The real problem?
+Big Corporations keep churning out single-use packaging that’s drowning our environment.
+And the bill to manage their waste is paid for by cities and towns.

 CLF is taking action to hold Big Corporations accountable for the trash they create.
-Alongside partners across New England, CLF is drafting and advocating for legislation called Extended Producer Responsibility for Packaging.
-If put into practice, this law would require Big Corporations that make and use single-use packaging to reimburse cities and towns for the cost of managing their trash.
-By putting the responsibility back on Big Corporations, it incentivizes them to redesign their packaging to be truly recyclable or better yet, reusable.
+Alongside partners, we are advocating for a groundbreaking law called Producer Responsibility for Packaging in every New England state.
+This law requires Big Corporations that make and use single-use packaging to reimburse cities and towns for the cost of managing that trash.
+Putting the responsibility back on Big Corporations incentivizes them to redesign their packaging to be truly recyclable or better yet, reusable.

 We already succeeded in passing the nation’s first producer responsibility law Maine.
 Now we’re working on the rest of New England.

 What’s at Stake

 In 2017 alone, the U.S. generated 267.8 million tons of trash – only about 67 million tons of which were recycled.
 Most of that trash gets landfilled or incinerated.
 But just because we bury or burn our waste doesn’t mean it’s gone for good.
 At landfills, toxic chemicals seep out as leachate (garbage juice), contaminating nearby soil and groundwater.
 And burning our trash creates air pollution, releasing toxic emissions that neighboring communities are forced to breathe in.
 What’s more, these methods for “dealing” with our waste lead to climate-damaging emissions.